Civil List Act 1760

 The Civil List Act 1760 (1 Geo.
-3 c.
-1) was an Act of the Parliament of Great Britain passed upon the accession of George III.
+3. c.
+1) was an act of the Parliament of Great Britain passed upon the accession of George III.

-The Act transferred almost all civil list revenues (mainly customs and excise) to Parliament.
+The act transferred almost all civil list revenues (mainly customs and excise) to Parliament.
 In the last year of George II's reign these had been worth £876,988.
 In return, the new king received a fixed, annual civil list of £800,000.
 Under George II the economy had grown and consequently the revenues increased.
 The fixed amount George III received was therefore a reduction in the Civil List.

 If the previous arrangement had been retained, George III's civil list in 1777 would have been more than £1,000,000 and would have amounted to £1,812,308 in 1798.
-The £800,000 stipulated in the Act was soon found to be inadequate and a civil list crisis was only averted in the early 1760s because George II had built up savings worth £172,000 that George III was able to draw on.
+The £800,000 stipulated in the act was soon found to be inadequate and a civil list crisis was only averted in the early 1760s because George II had built up savings worth £172,000 that George III was able to draw on.
 By the end of the decade the civil list arrears amounted to more than half a million pounds and the king had to apply to Parliament to pay it off.

+Subsequent developments

+The whole act was repealed by section 1 of, and the schedule to, the Statute Law Revision Act 1867 (30 & 31 Vict. c.
+59).